 Nursing Department Mission

-- Integrate nursing science, humanities, and behavioral and physical
+- Integrate nursing science, humanities, behavioral and physical

 sciences as a basis for safe nursing practice including clinical reasoning,